GabrieleRisso/aiyu/README.md

 ## What is it:

 This repository aims to fill the momentary void of usable interconnect products in the AI sphere by providing a set of powerful functions and resources for creating interconnected, AI-powered products.
-There is currently a lack of cohesive, integrated systems that allow these technologies to work together seamlessly.
-That's where **aiyu** comes in.
+There is currently a lack of cohesive integrated systems that allow these technologies to work together seamlessly.
+That's why **aiyu** comes in.

 Shell pipelines are an essential piece of interconnected products in the AI sphere due to their simplicity, power, and hopefully well-documented nature.
 Aiyu pipelines allow for quick and easy processing of data, enabling AI systems to ingest, manipulate, and transform large amounts of data in real-time.